 The Bisti/De-Na-Zin Wilderness in the San Juan Basin south of Farmington looks like a desert from a science fiction movie, but it's real.
 It's the eerie setting for the discovery of an Ankylosaur, a dinosaur that looked something like an armored alligator.
 The dinosaur was discovered in 2011 by paleontologist Robert Sullivan.
 His discovery of the skull and neck of the dinosaur turned out to be a rare find.

 Although Ankylosaurs roamed the earth 73 million years ago during the Cretaceous period, this dinosaur was a new species, called Ziapelta.
 The fossil was very well preserved and missing very little of the skull.

 Coelophysis was a tiny dinosaur that roamed New Mexico about 220 million years ago.
-It was discovered in 1947 at Ghost Ranch.
-The quarry at Ghost Ranch near Abiquiu, New Mexico has provided thousands of fossils of this small theropod dinosaur.
+It was discovered in 1947 at the Ghost Ranch.
+The quarry at Ghost Ranch near Abiquiu has provided thousands of fossils of this small theropod dinosaur.

-Coelophysis was small for a dinosaur, measuring up to almost 10 feet in length, and about 33 to 44 lbs. in weight.
-Like T. Rex, he was bipedal and carnivorous.
-He was a fast and agile runner.
-The Triassic period dinosaur is the official state fossil of New Mexico.
+Coelophysis was small for a dinosaur, measuring up to almost 10 feet in length, and about 33 to 44 pounds in weight.
+Like the T. Rex, this dinosaur was bipedal and carnivorous.
+In addition, it was a fast and agile runner.
+This Triassic period dinosaur is the official state fossil of New Mexico.

-The Pentaceratops was an herbivore, and one of the largest horned dinosaurs that ever lived.
-They could be as long as 27 feet and could weigh more than 5 tons.
-The discovery of the young dinosaur will provide scientists a look at the early stages of life for the Pentaceratops.
+The Pentaceratops was an herbivore and one of the largest horned dinosaurs that ever lived.
+They could be as long as 27 feet and could weigh more than five tons.
+The discovery of the young dinosaur provided scientists with a look at the early stages of life for the Pentaceratops.